rhettb253/portfolio-prep/README.md

 > "From what I have seen, and this comes in many forms, happiness comes from an individual's ability to create growth or progress in their life."
 >> -Anthony Robbins

+What Excites Me about Tech: Today's technological advancements leave me speachless: from breathtaking computer generated imaging, to bewildering artificial intelligence, to machine learning and the capabilities of advanced robotics.
+There are not many careers that offer a person such in-depth incites into today's cutting-edge technological revolutions.